rvaidun/blog/_posts/2025-02-07-torrenting-for-noobs.md

 ```

 # Usage
 For this example I will be downloading the latest Ubuntu ISO.
 To download the Ubuntu ISO, you first need to get a magnet link or a torrent file.
-You can get the magnet link from the Ubuntu website.
-Once you have the magnet link, you can start the download by running the following command:
+You can get the torrent file from the [Ubuntu website](https://ubuntu.com/download/alternative-downloads).
+Once you have the torrent file, you can start the download by running the following command:
 ```bash
 (venv) ➜  my-blog git:(main) ✗ transmission-daemon
 (venv) ➜  my-blog git:(main) ✗ transmission-remote -a "/Users/rahulvaidun/Downloads/ubuntu-24.04.1-desktop-amd64.iso.torrent"